by Martin Maenza, based on Super Friends #8 by E. Nelson Bridwell

 “It’s a time-travel device,” Tuatara said with some confidence, based on the image he saw.
 “I can follow it with my 4-D vision.
 The bomb is… exactly 122,368,514 years and 296 days in the past.
 It’s set to return to the present on this very spot one second before it explodes!”

 “Not a problem,” Red Tornado replied, using a colloquialism he’d often heard his fellow Justice Leaguers use when similarly faced with a seemingly impossible situation.
 He placed his arms to his side and began to rise into the air.
-“Superman explained how to break the time-barrier to me once.”
+“Superman explained how to break the time-barrier to me once.
+It’s a simple matter of physics.”
 His legs began to spin about him, creating a whirling storm about him.
-“However, I have never spun at anything like the speed necessary to do so.
+“However, I have never before spun at anything like the speed necessary to do so, and with the correct vibratory frequency.
 Still, I must try.”
 And the android set his focus to the task.

 Tuatara tried grabbing for a nearby tree.
-“You’re whipping up a real tornado!” he shouted, trying to be heard above the ever-roaring wind.
+“You’re whipping up a real tornado!” he shouted, straining to be heard above the ever-roaring wind.

 Red Tornado’s extra-sensitive hearing circuits picked up the words all the same, but he did not respond.
 He concentrated all his resources on the task at hand.
 Suddenly, he felt a change.
 Time was shifting about him, moving him through the past.
 Although Superman’s instructions had always been theoretically possible, he had never attempted such a feat before, and he did not know why it was possible for him at all.
 He wondered if the Construct had somehow improved him when he put Red Tornado back together. (*)